Vietnam.vn - Nền tảng quảng bá Việt Nam

 The author (right) took a photo with Mr. Nguyen Dung, typist, Cuu Nuoc newspaper at the shelter at HC2 Ba Long - Photo: PS

-From here, we continued our walk along the Ho Chi Minh trail, stretching out through the mountains.
+From here, we continued our walk along the Ho Chi Minh trail, stretching out between the mountains.
 After 5 days of climbing forests, wading through streams, and having to cross into Laos, we finally reached our destination, the Tri-Thien Party Committee.

 After more than 40 days of closing classes, I was assigned to Quang Tri province to take up work.
 At that time, the provincial agencies were stationed in Ta Rut commune, Huong Hoa district, a fairly safe location, because since July 15, 1968, after the US troops had to flee Khe Sanh because they could not withstand the stormy attacks of our army and people, the South-North Huong Hoa area was liberated, we had completely controlled the mountains and forests.

-The 15W radio station team had 4 people, the projection team had 4 people, a printing shop had 10 people and 11 office staff including typists, nurses, storekeepers, caterers, security guards... with Mr. Cuong as the Chief of Office.
+The 15W radio station team had 4 people, the projection team had 4 people, a printing workshop had 10 people and 11 office staff including typists, nurses, warehouse keepers, caterers, security guards... with Mr. Cuong as the Chief of Office.
 After reading the letter of introduction from the Provincial Party Committee's Organizing Committee that I gave him, Mr. Ho Nhu Y shook my hand firmly and said: "It's great to welcome more people from the North.
 Now you come back to work as a reporter for Cuu Nuoc newspaper.
-First of all, you will follow and record slow-read news on the Voice of Vietnam and Liberation Radio stations with Comrade Can.
+First of all, you will follow and record slow-read news on the Voice of Vietnam and Liberation Radio with Comrade Can.

 He signed the draft and gave it back to me, saying: “Take it and give it to Mr. Y for him to sign.
 After signing, give it to Mr. Luan, the radio station leader, to send it to Hanoi immediately.”
-I followed his instructions and unexpectedly, the very next morning, my news was broadcast on Voice of Vietnam Radio and five days later my article was published in the Cuu Nuoc newspaper.
+I followed his instructions and unexpectedly, the very next morning, my news was broadcast on the Voice of Vietnam Radio and 5 days later my article was published in the Cuu Nuoc newspaper.

 The newspaper at this time was not published on a regular schedule, but depended on the amount of news, articles, photos and current events on the battlefield, but there had to be one issue every week.
 By the fourth week, the newspaper published three of my articles at once.
-After reading the newspaper, Mr. Ho Nhu Y called me over and said: “You write very well, reading your articles, people think you were directly present at the events, even if I hadn’t met you, I would have thought so too.
+After reading the newspaper, Mr. Ho Nhu Y called me and said: "You write very well, reading your articles, people think you were directly present at the events, even if I hadn't met you, I would have thought so.

 So my pen names Phan Trung Chinh and Ha Linh Giang were born right in Ta Rut land and I actually became a reporter for Cuu Nuoc newspaper (the agency of the National Liberation Front of Quang Tri province).